A Guide to Growing Hemp In Alabama

 Bama soil is the official state soil of Alabama.
 These are moderately permeable and well drained soils found in most of the cultivable parts of the state.
 Hemp grows best in aerated, well-drained loamy soils that hold nutrients and moisture well.

 In addition to the European corn borer, Alabama is also known to have a number of pests that can damage growing hemp plants including, aphids and spider mites among others.

 Click here to read about how we calculate a state’s Hemp Hardiness Score.

 Obtaining A Hemp Grower’s License In Alabama

 Under federal law, it is illegal to grow hemp anywhere in the United States without first obtaining a grower’s license from the appropriate regulatory body for the state in which the interested party intends to plant the crop.
-View our breakdown of the 2019 Farm Bill for more information on the legal status of hemp in Alaska, as well as a breakdown of the application process.
+For information on the legal status of hemp in Alabama, as well as a breakdown of the application process, click here.

 |Alabama Industrial Hemp Program||Research|